An explanation of Mondrian's oeuvre by Michael Sciam

 cm.
 35 x 52

-If we, however, consider in Fig. 12 all the area of space between the two horizontal lines, we realize that it combines with the two vertical sides of the canvas to form a new shape tending toward the square, a square with a vertical line running through it.
+If we, however, consider in Fig. 12 all the area of space between the two horizontal lines, we realize that it combines with the two vertical sides of the canvas to form a new shape tending toward an area of approximate square proportions; a square with a vertical line running through it.
 The same thing is to be seen in some later works (Fig. 13 and 14):

 Fig. 13